-In 2020, 38 applications were submitted to the Regulator about the actions of the public service provider in the electricity sector.
-One complaint was justified and 7 were not related to the Regulator's competence.
-A dispute resolution procedure was initiated in one case, the decision will be adopted in 2021.
+In 2021, 51 applications were submitted to the Regulator about the actions of the public service provider in the electricity sector.
+Five complaints were justified and eight were not related to the Regulator's competence.
+A dispute resolution procedure was initiated in one case, the decision will be adopted in 2022.

-9 https://likumi.lv/ta/id/283624-aizsargata-lietotaja-tirdzniecibas-pakalpojuma-sniegsanas-obligataiepirkuma-komponentes-un-sadales-sistemas-pakalpojuma-kompen... (available in Latvian only) In 2020, 21 applications were submitted to the Regulator about the actions of the public service provider in the natural gas sector.
+In 2021, 21 applications were submitted to the Regulator about the actions of the public service provider in the natural gas sector.
 One complaint was justified and three were not related to the Regulator's competence.
-A dispute resolution procedure was not applied.
+A dispute resolution procedure was was initiated in one case, the decision will be adopted in 2022.